microsoft/vscode-docs/docs/remote/wsl.md

 ## Common questions

-### How do I change the distribution Remote - WSL uses?
+### Why am I asked to change the default distro?

-Use **Remote-WSL: New Window using Distro** but note that VSCode requires Windows 10, May 2019 Update (version 1903) for this to work.
-For older WSL versions, the Remote - WSL extension uses your **default distribution**, which you can change using [wslconfig.exe](https://docs.microsoft.com/windows/wsl/wsl-config).
+When using **Remote-WSL: New Window using Distro** and running on WSL older than Windows 10, May 2019 Update (version 1903) you will be asked to switch the **default distribution** as the WSL command can only work on the default distro as it does not support the `-d` option yet.

+You can always manually switch the default distro by using [wslconfig.exe](https://docs.microsoft.com/windows/wsl/wsl-config).

 For example: